 Tahoe State Recreation Area

 Located just outside of Tahoe City, the Tahoe State Recreation Area campground is one of the rare camping options for visitors on the northern edge of Lake Tahoe.
-With only 23 sites, it’s the kind of spot you’ll have to plan ahead for—but claiming a scenic campsite just a few feet from the lake alongside a mellow bike path leading into town will make it all worth it.
+With only 23 sites, it’s the kind of spot you’ll have to plan ahead for—but claiming a scenic campsite just a few feet from the lakes alongside a mellow bike path leading into town will make it all worth it.

 Although campsites here are comfortable, there’s no hookups or dump stations available.
 Of course, swapping out the RV for a simple home base is easy to do when you’re so close to the area’s best beaches, restaurants and activities.